Do you think you may have bacterial vaginosis?

 The downside with antibiotics is that they wipe out both beneficial and harmful bacteria in the vagina, which disrupts the bacterial balance and increases the risk of getting another infection.
 Unfortunately, as many as half of all infections recur within 12 months, despite treatment.

-To avoid recurring infections of bacterial vaginosis, you may want to try a natural over-the-counter product as an alternatives to antibiotics, such as Multi-Gyn ActiGel.
+To treat infections of bacterial vaginosis naturally, you may want to try an over-the-counter product as an alternatives to antibiotics, such as Multi-Gyn ActiGel.
 Alternatives to antibiotics that supports the good bacteria and offers instant relief from bothersome BV symptoms.

 Metronidazole is the most commonly prescribed antibiotics to treat BV.
 Typically, this antibiotic needs to be taken twice a day for 7 days.
 In some cases, a metronidazole gel may be prescribed which is applied to the vagina for 5 days.